Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 Insurance risk surveyors, also known as risk consultants, risk control surveyors and risk control advisers, work for general insurance companies, brokers or firms of specialist surveyors.
 They normally specialise in one of the following areas:

-- accidents and liability - looking at possible risks to employees and customers
+- accidents and liability - looking at possible risks to employees, visitors and customers

 - burglary and theft - checking business premises for security and storage methods